portugal Barbados Harrison’s Cave

 Though most people don’t connect caves with loads of plants and animals, Harrison’s Cave is a spot where life flourishes:

-• Bats: Several types of bats make the cave their home and they’re super important to the local environment.
+• Bats: Several types of bats make the cave their home and are super important to the local environment.

 • Invertebrates: You’ll find some weird but cool spiders, crickets, and other invertebrates that have gotten used to living in the cave.